- New principles of best practice in clinical audit (HQIP, Radcliffe Publishing, 2011)

 We often refer to Juran’s trilogy when thinking about a framework for a Quality Management System (QMS).
 The three QMS components are quality planning, quality improvement and quality control.
 All three components are needed for safe and effective outcomes for our patients.
 Clinical audit is considered a tool for quality control.

 Given the close interplay between clinical audit and QI, it would be a reasonable to think that QI and clinical audit departments work closely together.
 This is not necessarily true.
 Quality improvement teams (often housed within Strategy and Improvement departments) are relatively new in the NHS, whereas clinical audit teams have been around for decades.
-Staff can be invested in their respective approaches to either traditional clinical audit methods or quality improvement.
-These tribal teams tend to highlight their differences in approach rather than their commonality, leading to misunderstanding, power dynamics with competing funding streams for workforce.
+Staff can be invested in their respective approaches; to either traditional clinical audit methods, or quality improvement.
+These ‘tribal’ teams tend to highlight their differences in approach rather than their commonality, leading to misunderstanding, power dynamics with competing funding streams for workforce.
 None of this helps clinicians to do good effective clinical audit and hampers their ability to use improvement methodology within clinical audits.

+As clinicians, we should be focusing on the first three audit categories on the list above.
 In our fictional story, the clinical audit was proposed at a whim, stemming from the initial frustration of the consultant during a clinical ward round.
 I would probably classify this as a ‘non-priority local clinical audit’.
-Performing non-priority local audits as a resident doctor may not impact significantly on quality outcomes for patients as they are often left abandoned after the first cycle.
+Performing non-priority local audits as a resident doctor may not impact significantly on quality outcomes for patients and can often be left abandoned after the first cycle.
 The auditing doctor has likely moved departments and the sponsor may have lost interest to continue.

 One of the key roles of a clinical audit lead is to coordinate the audit activity of their department and ensure alignment to the departmental strategy and clinical risks.
 They are also the support link for national/core audits.
-When clinical audit is done well, it always forms an integral part of an established QMS.
-As clinicians, we should be focusing on the first three audit categories on the bullet-point list above.
+When clinical audit is done well, it always forms part of a QMS.

 Final thoughts